-- 1. demonstrate the acquisition of significant information about the natural universe, including knowledge of major theories and concepts from one or more branches of science; - demonstrate a basic understanding of science as a dynamic and distinctive process for acquiring knowledge;

-- 3. explain the application of scientific concepts to a variety of issues of general importance; and - evaluate the social and environmental consequences of new knowledge, technologies, and human activity.
+- 1. demonstrate the acquisition of significant information about the natural universe, including knowledge of major theories and concepts from one or more branches of science; - 2. demonstrate a basic understanding of science as a dynamic and distinctive process for acquiring knowledge; - 3 explain the application of scientific concepts to a variety of issues of general importance; and - 4. evaluate the social and environmental consequences of new knowledge, technologies, and human activity.

-NON-WESTERN PERSPECTIVE

-To function effectively in an increasingly global society, students must acquire a global and multicultural perspective on contemporary human life.
+NON-WESTERN PERSPECTIVE - To function effectively in an increasingly global society, students must acquire a global and multicultural perspective on contemporary human life.
 They need to understand the nature of cultural differences, particularly between the West and Non-Western worlds.

-Upon completion of the general education requirements in the Non-Western Perspective, the students will be able to:
+Upon completion of the general education requirements in the Non-Western Perspective, the students will be able to demonstrate an understanding of non-Western culture(s).